umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 If we begin with the obvious first set of criteria; we want to be able to freely configure the vector-valued iteration function $F_{{\sf t}+1}(X_{0:{\sf t}},z,{\sf t})$ and the timestep function $t({\sf t})$ so that any process we want can be described.
 The point at which a simulation stops can also depend on some algorithm termination condition which the user should be able to specify up-front.

 Once the user has written the code to create these functions for the stochadex, we want to then be able to recall them in future only with configuration files while maintaining the possibility of changing their simulation run parameters.
-This flexibility should facilitate our uses for the simulation later in the book, and from this perspective it also makes sense that the parameters should include the random seed and initial state value.
+This flexibility should facilitate our uses for the simulation later on, and from this perspective it also makes sense that the parameters should include the random seed and initial state value.

 The state history matrix $X$ should be configurable in terms of its number of rows --- what we'll call the 'state width' --- and its number of columns --- what we'll call the 'state history depth'.
 If we were to keep increasing the state width up to millions of elements or more, it's likely that on most machines the algorithm performance would grind to a halt when trying to iterate over the resulting $X$ within a single thread.
 Hence, before the algorithm or its performance in any more detail, we can pre-empt the requirement that $X$ should represented in computer memory by a set of partitioned matrices which are all capable of communicating to one-another downstream in a via some configured messaging graph.
 In this paradigm, we'd like the user to be able to configure which state partitions are able to communicate with each other, i.e., freely reconfigure the graph topology, without having to write any new code.